TechClusterHQ/qbt-slowban/README.md

 Start the stack again and check if the script starts banning slow peers.
 Feel free to open a [GitHub issue](https://github.com/TechClusterHQ/qbt-slowban/issues) or DM me on Discord (username `app.py`).

+## Unbanning peers

+All banned peers are listed in the `qBittorrent.conf` file located in your mounted qBittorrent folder under `State`, then `BannedIPs`.
+Edit the list as you wish and restart qBittorrent.

 Debug/testing variables:
 ```yaml
 - SLOWBAN_LOG_LEVEL=DEBUG # show all logs